bill742/nextjs-boilerplate/README.md

 # nextjs-boilerplate

-A boilerplate for creating new projects with NextJS, TypeScript, and Tailwind.
+A boilerplate for creating front-end projects with NextJS, TypeScript, and Tailwind.
+Includes built-in linting and formatting with ESLint and Prettier.